 Port Orleans French Quarter makes you believe for just a moment you have entered into New Orleans.
 The cobblestone streets, iron railings, colorful buildings, and fresh beignets transport you far from Disney World.

-One of the reasons we like Port Orleans French Quarter is because the resort is compact.
-French Quarter is one of the easiest resorts to navigate in all of Disney World.
+One reason we like Port Orleans French Quarter over Riverside is because it is compact and one of the easiest resorts to navigate in all of Disney World.
 Even from the farthest room it only takes a few minutes to reach the main lobby area, pool, or Sassagoula Floatworks.

 Speaking of Sassagoula Floatworks and Food Factory, this is one of the best quick service restaurants at Disney World with a variety of delicious southern inspired foods.
-Make sure you stop here and order fresh beignets, too.
-The beignets are really as good as people claim.
+Make sure you stop here and order fresh beignets which are really as good as people claim.

 Disney World Deluxe Resorts Overview

 - Grand Floridian Resort & Spa

 - Yacht Club Resort